 Your acceptance rate is the percent of ride requests you accept and complete.
-We use acceptance rates to determine driver eligibility for incentives (like Power Driver Bonus) and help keep passenger wait times short.
+We use acceptance rates to determine driver eligibility for certain features and help keep passenger wait times short.
 You can view your acceptance rate in your Driver Dashboard.

 When giving Lyft rides, you have the right to accept or ignore any ride request.
 You're always free to decline ride requests you don't want, but declined requests will still count toward your total ride requests when we calculate your acceptance rate.

 - Shared rides and your rate

 - Sample acceptance rate math

 Specifically, your acceptance rate is the number of unique ride requests you've accepted and completed, either by successfully dropping off passengers or marking passengers as 'no show.'
 Rider cancellations are excluded from your acceptance rate.